 "Children's play reflects their wide ranging and varied interests and preoccupations.
 In their play children learn at their highest level."
-(Statutory Framework for EYFS 2021)

 Through play our children explore and develop learning experiences, which help them make sense of the world.
 They practise and build up ideas, and learn how to control themselves and understand the need for rules.
 They have the opportunity to think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.